nest/nestml/SECURITY.md

 provide patches that mitigate the risk of this misuse.

-The current policy is explained in SECURITY.md in the NESTML master branch.
+The current policy is explained in SECURITY.md in the NESTML main branch.
 The policy can also be found at
 <https://github.com/nest/nestml/security/policy>.

 ## Supported Versions